ArneStenkrona/ArneStenkrona.github.io/_posts/2021-03-04-Mandelbrot-in-Shadertoy.md

 </div>

 <p>
 I therefore opt for a sinusoidal pattern, alternating between zooming in and zooming out in order to keep the artifacts hidden.
-We use the shader input <i>iTime</i> in order to control our zoom level.
+We use the shader input <i>iTime</i>, a clock representing the time since application start in seconds, in order to control our zoom level.
 </p>

 <p>